pr-branch-non-default

 Included in configs: ✅ recommended, 🔒 strict

-, means that repository will have a hard time pulling in updates from the upstream repository.
+Sending a PR from a repository’s default branch, commonly main, means that repository will have a hard time pulling in updates from the upstream repository.

 It’s generally recommended to instead create a new branch per pull request.